spatialcurrent/railgun/README.md

 # Building

+Use `make help` to see help information for each target.

 **CLI**

-The `build_cli.sh` script is used to build executables for Linux and Windows.
+The `make build_cli` script is used to build executables for Linux and Windows.

 **JavaScript**

-You can compile GSS to pure JavaScript with the `scripts/build_javascript.sh` script.
+You can compile railgun to pure JavaScript with the `make build_javascript` script.

 **Changing Destination**

-The default destination for build artifacts is `railgun/bin`, but you can change the destination with a CLI argument.
-For building on a Chromebook consider saving the artifacts in `/usr/local/go/bin`, e.g., `bash scripts/build_cli.sh /usr/local/go/bin`
+The default destination for build artifacts is `railgun/bin`, but you can change the destination with an environment variable.
+For building on a Chromebook consider saving the artifacts in `/usr/local/go/bin`, e.g., `DEST=/usr/local/go/bin make build_cli`

 # Deploying